atomheartother/QTweet/README.md

 ## I think your bot needs X feature
 QTweet is designed to do one thing and do it well, I don't care much to make it too multifunction like a lot of Discord bots tend to be.
 However if you think a feature would work with her specific purpose then feel free to drop an issue.
 Even better, implement it yourself and make a PR!

+## Motivation, Philosophy
+I don't like Twitter but I like a few accounts on it.
+This is my solution.

 ## Todo List
 - ~~Get actual support for text tweets, I'll do this if there's any interest at all from anyone to do it.~~